 Finding people to help isn’t always easy.
 Your advisor may be the best person to approach first as they should be invested in helping you succeed.
 If you are being bullied by your advisor, the graduate coordinator in your department, other members of your committee, and or your department head are options.
 Outside of your department, the Ombudsperson can help you work through the possible ways of getting help.
 The Ombudsperson is a confidential resource so will not take action or talk about your case with others without your permission.
 Dr. Karen Depauw, the Graduate Dean, is concerned about academic bullying, and is someone you can go to for help.

 To schedule one-on-one meetings with the Dean, contact Marilynn King (email@example.com)

 Bullies thrive on the power gained from causing emotional turmoil for the targets.
 Eliminating this source of power can be accomplished by confronting the situation and speaking up.
-Consideration should be made if there are hierarchical sources of power that could compromise the target if speaking up, but if the bully is a peer the strategy of confronting the bully could eliminate the power gained from bullying behaviors.
+Consideration should be made if there are hierarchical sources of power that could compromise the target if they speak up, but if the bully is a peer, the strategy of confronting the bully could eliminate the power gained from bullying behaviors.

 Here are some tips to confront a bully constructively: